-The course assignments of the lecturers are made in accordance with their field expertise; this process is carried out in line with the decision of the relevant Department and Faculty Administrative Board.
+Course assignments of the lecturers are made in accordance with their field specialization; this process is carried out in line with the decision of the relevant Department and Faculty Administrative Board.
 In the event that there are not enough academic staff in the field, assignments are made from nearby branches, and if this is not possible, external assignments are applied in accordance with Article 31 of Law No. 2547.

 Subject B.4.1.
-Criteria for Appointment, Promotion and Assignment Responsible Unit(s) Planning Dean's Office, Department and Faculty Executive BoardApplication DeaneryEvaluation:Dean'sImprovement:Deanery Stakeholders Internal Stakeholders: Academic and Administrative Staff, Students External Stakeholders Advisory Board Application Areas All Faculty (All departments) Monitoring Mechanisms Face-to-face and online meetings; Quality and Accreditation Working Commissions; Quality Handbook; Strategic Plan; Academic Boards; Faculty Executive Board Decisions Norm Staff Planning Academic Announcements In-Service Training Participation Records (Annual) Academic Staff Satisfaction Survey (Annual) Education and Training Development Commission Reports Performance Indicators Integrated Quality Management System (IQMS) Average Appointment and Promotion Criteria Scores for Professorship positions.
-Average Appointment and Promotion Criteria Scores for Associate Professors.
-Average Appointment and Promotion Criteria Scores for the positions of Assistant Professors.
-Average Appointment and Promotion Criteria Scores for Research Assistant positions.
-Average Appointment and Promotion Criteria Scores for Lecturer positions.
-Number of academic vacancy announcements Number of appointed/promoted academic staff Compliance rate of assignment decisions with the specialization area of the Department (%) Number of courses given by academic staff (related to their area of specialization) Number of in-service trainings / seminars attended Ratio of academic staff participating in in-service trainings (%) Average academic staff satisfaction survey Evaluation and Improvement Date End of each academic year Place in the Information Management System Integrated Quality Management System (IQMS) University Information Management System (UBYS) Electronic Document Management System (EBYS) Corporate Website
+Criteria for Appointment, Promotion and Assignment

+Responsible Unit(s) Planning Dean's Office, Department and Faculty Executive Board

+Application Deanery

+Evaluation: Dean's Office

+Improvement: Deanery

+Stakeholders Internal Stakeholders: Academic and Administrative Staff, Students

+External Stakeholders Advisory Board

+Application Areas All Faculty (All departments)

+Monitoring Mechanisms Face-to-face and online meetings; Quality and Accreditation Working

+Commissions; Quality Handbook; Strategic Plan; Academic Boards;

+Faculty Executive Board Decisions

+Norm Staff Planning

+Academic Announcements

+In-Service Training Participation Records (Annual)

+Academic Staff Satisfaction Survey (Annual)

+Education and Training Development Commission Reports

+Performance Indicators Integrated Quality Management System (IQMS)

+Average Appointment and Promotion Criteria Scores for Professorship

+positions.

+Average Appointment and Promotion Criteria Scores for Associate

+Professors.

+Average Appointment and Promotion Criteria Scores for the positions of

+Assistant Professors.

+Average Appointment and Promotion Criteria Scores for Research

+Assistant positions.

+Average Appointment and Promotion Criteria Scores for Lecturer

+positions.

+Number of academic vacancy announcements

+Number of appointed/promoted academic staff

+Compliance rate of assignment decisions with the specialization area of

+the Department (%)

+Number of courses given by faculty members (related to their area of

+specialization)

+Number of in-service trainings / seminars attended

+Ratio of academic staff participating in in-service trainings (%)

+Average academic staff satisfaction survey

+Evaluation and End of each academic year

+Improvement Date

+Place in the Information Integrated Quality Management System (IQMS)

+Management System University Information Management System (UBYS)

+Electronic Document Management System (EBYS)

+Corporate Website

+F